FLIGHT SOFTWARE & AVIONICS SUITE

 Avionics Suite - Which One ?

-The three contenders to supply the avionics suite (the software that provides much of the flight logic) were ProSim737, Project Magenta and Sim Avionics.
+The three contenders to supply the avionics suite (the software that provides much of the flight logic) were ProSim-AR (ProSim737), Project Magenta and Sim Avionics.

-Project Magenta: was eliminated early in the process because of problems and instability, and the need for several computers with the installation of, what appeared to be complex software.
+Project Magenta: Project Magenta (PM) was eliminated early in the process because of inherent problems, instability, and the need for several computers with the installation of, what appeared to be complex software.

-Sim Avionics: (Sim-A) is engineered by Mark Hastings and developed further through Flight Deck Solutions (FDS) and is the software marketed to any prospective purchaser of a FDS Main Instrument Panel (MIP).
+Sim Avionics: (Sim-A) is engineered by Mark Hastings and developed further through Flight Deck Solutions (FDS).
+Sim-A is the software marketed to any prospective purchaser of a FDS product (such as a MIP).

 Default B738: The simulation initially was using the standard default FSX B737 flight model. (tweaked for greater flight realism).
 Although the aircraft.cfg was tweaked, I wasn't pleased with the overall result.

 PMDG B738 NG (FS9 Version): In my opinion, the PMDG (FS9) 737-800 NG flight model (with flight logic removed) provides a realistic flight model.
 I have had no major issues with this flight model, with the exception of slight time lag, prevalent at rotation after moving the control column to the correct angle for Vr.
 I am unsure what causes this and tweaking the aircraft.cfg file has not rectified this problem.